Henry Anderson (American football): Indianapolis Colts

-Anderson was drafted by the Indianapolis Colts in the third round with the 93rd overall pick in the 2015 NFL Draft.
+Anderson was selected by the Indianapolis Colts in the third round with the 93rd overall pick in the 2015 NFL draft.
 On November 8, during a 27–24 win over the then-undefeated Denver Broncos, Anderson suffered a knee injury and did not return to the game.
 The following day, he was placed on injured reserve, ending his 2015 season.

 On November 9, 2017, Anderson was placed on injured reserve with a laryngeal fracture.

 New York Jets

-On April 28, 2018, Anderson was traded to the New York Jets in exchange for a seventh round pick previously traded from the Seattle Seahawks in the 2018 NFL Draft.
+On April 28, 2018, Anderson was traded to the New York Jets in exchange for a seventh round pick previously traded from the Seattle Seahawks in the 2018 NFL draft.
 The traded pick was used to select Zaire Franklin.
 He played in all 16 games with three starts, recording a career-high 35 combined tackles, seven sacks, and four passes defensed.

 On March 12, 2019, Anderson signed a three-year, $25.2 million contract extension with the Jets.
-On March 2, 2021, Anderson was released.

 Anderson has been accused of taking cheap shots at players throughout his time in the NFL.
 He was most notably called out by Buffalo Bills head coach Sean McDermott in December 2018 for a blind-side hit on Stephen Hauschka, and was again in the news for his late hit on Bills quarterback Josh Allen after Week 1 of the 2019 season.
 On September 14, 2019, he was fined $10,527 by the league office for his late hit on Allen.

 On March 2, 2021, Anderson was released by the Jets.